- Getting Started

-We strongly encourage faculty to work with CLAS OSR staff on developing their budget and budget justification documents to facilitate and expedite the process.
+We strongly encourage faculty to work with CLAS Office of Research staff on developing their budget and budget justification documents to facilitate and expedite the process.

 Allow extra time for budgets that involve subcontracts (even more if foreign), consultants, or cost share/matching funds.

 Most collaborations with people and organizations outside of the University are handled via subcontracts or consulting agreements, and these subcontracts need to be reviewed and approved both by Sponsored Programs and by the collaborating person/institution before your proposal can be submitted.

 Submit for Internal Approvals using NORM

 NORM (Niner On-Line Research Management) is the University’s system of record for externally funded research proposals and awards.
 All proposals for external funding need to be fully approved in NORM prior to being submitted to the prospective sponsor.

 With few exceptions (mostly fellowship programs), grant proposals and contracts for sponsored projects are submitted on behalf of the University, not in the name of individual faculty members, and they must be reviewed and approved by University administrators before submission.
 We encourage you to contact the CLAS Office of Research whenever you are submitting any type of proposal or even pre-proposal to discuss whether it will need to be entered and approved in NORM in advance of submission.

 Once a proposal is submitted in NORM, it is automatically routed for approvals by the Department Chairs, Center Directors, and Deans (or their designees) who are responsible for the units and staff who will be involved in the project.
 The NORM approval process also involves the PI(s) certifying the proposal as entered accurately and completing a proposal-specific conflict of interest disclosure.